 Or, if you prefer meat, pick the Mr X Chicken which has 363 calories regular.

 Oddly, if you’re upgrading to a large the lowest-calorie option changes slightly.
-In that case you’re looking at a Ghost II with Chicken – 499 calories or a Miso Salmon – 490 calories.
+In that case you’re looking at the Chilli Chicken – 411 calories.

 The Lowest Calorie Choices in Fishbowl